-Changes in tax laws could make some of our products less attractive to consumers and as a result have an adverse effect on our business
+Changes in tax laws could make some of our products less attractive to consumers and as a result have an adverse effect on our business.

 Changes in tax laws could make some of our products less attractive to consumers.
-For example, the Treasury Department and the Internal Revenue Service, or IRS, recently issued new final regulations relating to Section 403(b) plans that will impact the 403(b) marketplace, including tax sheltered annuities.
-While the impact of the new regulations is uncertain, it is likely that employers offering Section 403(b) plans will be required to change how their plans operate.
+For example, in November 2004, the Treasury Department and the Internal Revenue Service, or IRS, issued proposed regulations relating to Section 403(b) plans that will impact the 403(b) marketplace, including tax sheltered annuities.
+While the terms of the proposed regulations are not final and the impact of the new regulations is uncertain, it is likely that employers offering Section 403(b) plans will be required to change how their plans operate.
 Those changes may include re-evaluation of their plan investment offerings, including annuities currently offered by us in those plans.